 National Health Insurance (NHIS)

 You are usually enrolled in Korea’s public health system.
 The total NHIS contribution rate is 7.09% of your salary, and this is normally split 50/50 between you and your employer.
+That means your personal share is about 3.55% of your salary each month.

 In return, you get access to very affordable doctor visits, prescriptions, and hospital care compared to most Western countries.